outmoded/hapijs.com/lib/tutorials/en_US/caching.md

 The `Cache-Control` header tells the browser and any intermediate caches if a resource is cacheable and for what duration.
 For example, `Cache-Control:max-age=30, must-revalidate, private` means that the browser can cache the associated resource for thirty seconds and `private` means it should not be cached by intermediate caches, only by the browser. `must-revalidate` means that once it expires it has to request the resource again from the server.

-Let's see how we can set this header in hapi:
+Let's see how you can set this header in hapi:

 ```javascript
 server.route({